Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Conclusions

+Naturally, one can always approach this estimation problem explicitly, by pursuing a better probabilistic model underlying the segmentation model.
+Alternatively, one can approach it implicitly, by tuning hyperparameters of a confidence estimator on additional data not used for training the model.
+We have observed such tuning to be beneficial to the tunable confidence estimators evaluated in this work; however, none was able to outperform the SDC, except in a single case where it was surpassed slightly by a hybrid of AEF~\citep{jungo_analyzing_2020} and SDC itself, after consuming an expressive amount of tuning data.
+In contrast, the SDC does not require tuning and is extremely efficient to compute.
+Its simplicity and strong empirical performance make it an appealing choice, particularly in low-resource settings where tuning data is scarce.

-Our findings suggest that selective prediction performance may only improve with better probabilistic modeling.
-In our medical imaging experiments, the SDC achieved comparable performance to the Oracle bound in tasks like MSWML and Breast Cancer segmentation, which implies that it is very close to the ideal confidence estimators in such cases.
-At the same time, it presented a significant gap in tasks such as Optic Cup segmentation, showing that there is still room for improvement.
-On the other hand, our theoretical results indicate that the SDC is tightly bounded to the ideal confidence when both have access to the same marginal probabilities, while our synthetic experiments show that both get equally impacted by degrading the probabilistic models.
-This suggests that the main factor contributing to a suboptimal selective prediction performance with the SDC is the quality of the probabilistic model.
+It is noteworthy that the SDC achieved comparable performance to the Oracle bound in tasks like MSWML and Breast Cancer segmentation, implying that it is very close to the ideal confidence estimators in such cases.
+On the other hand, it presented a significant gap in tasks such as Optic Cup segmentation, showing that there is still room for improvement.
+One suggestion for future work is to develop a tunable confidence estimator that generalizes the SDC, as it would already start from a theoretically grounded foundation.